 I'm Liona and I am a knitwear designer, indie dyer and textile artist.
 AntigoKnits is my working studio with a local yarn shop attached, as well as a gallery and retail space for my other business, Kreative Knits.
 I'm located in Antigonish, Nova Scotia and source fine yarns and gifts for knitters from around the world.

 My first knitting busines, Kreative Knits, has gone through many iterations since my grandmother taught me to knit when I was only three years old.
 She was my best friend and knitting was a very enjoyable thing that we did together.
 She passed away when I was 11 but the love of knitting that she shared with me lives on.

-My brother has had a kidney transplant and I’m enjoying the time I spend with my 85 year old mother.
+My brother has had a kidney transplant and I’m enjoying the time I spend with my 86 year old mother.
 I have developed a love for more exotic fibres and a deeper awareness of just how much textile waste fast fashion is contributing to our landfills.
 I like living in three different places and moving around all the time while operating a part time yarn shop.
 I have stopped spending a lot of money on clothes I don’t need or wear.
 I want to be part of the solution and focus my business on creating quality knitwear that will last.
-I want to increase my income so that I can give back by donating more to local and global charities.
+I want to give back by donating more to local and global charities.